puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 Following parameters adjust maintaining of CLI session state.
 None of these parameters are mandatory (default values will be used).

--   **cli-topology:max-connection-attempts** - Maximum number of connection attempts (default value: 1).
+-   **cli-topology:max-connection-attempts** - Maximum number of initial connection attempts (default value: 1).
 -   **cli-topology:max-reconnection-attempts** - Maximum number of reconnection attempts (default value: 1).

 ### Keepalive strategies